kurin/py-itc/README.md

 So an interval tree clock is two parts, the interval tree and the clock.
 Duh.

-The interval tree can conseptually represent the real line between 0 and 1, or `(0, 1)`.
+The interval tree can conceptually represent the real line between 0 and 1, or `(0, 1)`.
 When a clock is forked, this line is split into `(0, .5)` and `(.5, 1)`.
 When those lines are forked they are themselves split, and so on.
 This is also known as the ID.